 How is vND spread?

 The disease spreads when healthy birds come in direct contact with bodily fluids from sick birds.
 The virus that causes vND is shed in both feces and respiratory secretions.
-Disease is transmitted by inhalation, ingestion, or direct contact with sick birds.
+The disease is transmitted by inhalation, ingestion, or direct contact with sick birds.
 Additionally, the virus can travel on manure, egg flats, crates, farming materials or equipment, and people who have picked up the virus on their clothing, shoes, or hands.
-The disease affects almost all birds and poultry, even vaccinated poultry which may not show signs of disease but could be shedding the virus.
-Infection has been found in poultry, game birds, ratites (ostriches, rheas, emus), and various pet, hobby and zoo birds.
+The disease affects almost all birds and poultry, even vaccinated poultry, which may not show signs of disease but could be shedding the virus.
+The infection has been found in poultry, game birds, ratites (ostriches, rheas, emus), and various pet, hobby, and zoo birds.